 Smell is also the top positive driver for 4-5 stars reviews (top star rating reviews) that is industry specific (second only to Overall Satisfaction).
 It is surfacing in 22% of the positive reviews.

 Mining consumer opinions in public and private data can give us great insights into an industry, our competitors and even specific products/SKUs.
-In this high level industry report we see how automation can help us get granular with such an analysis, identifying key industry trends such as:
+In this high-level industry report we see how automation can help us get granular with such an analysis, identifying key industry trends such as:

-- Increased volume of promotions
+- An increased volume of promotions

 - Declining satisfaction